Harmonic/vue-tailwind-modal/README.md

-# Vue Tailwind Modal
+# Vue Tailwind Modal Lightbox

-A Vue component that creates a Modal using [Tailwind CSS](https://tailwindcss.com).
+A Vue component that creates a Modal\Lightbox using [Tailwind CSS](https://tailwindcss.com).

 ## Project setup